As anyone with experience in the role will agree, a product manager’s work can be incredibly demanding.

-Plus is a version of Slack for bigger organizations, and costs $14.10 per person per month.
+Plus is a version of Slack for bigger organizations and costs $14.10 per person per month.
 This adds 99.99% guaranteed uptime SLA (a definite bonus), corporate exports on all messages, and more.

 Making presentations is, for better or worse, essential in product management.

-Keynote is one of the most popular presentation tools on the market for product managers — and for good reason.
+Keynote is one of the most popular presentation tools on the market for product managers — and for a good reason.